GGonnerman/CS4550_Compiler/README.md

 ### Scanner:

 - If you do an identifier or integer over 1000 characters long it will crash (due to recursion depth)

+### Parser:

+- Under unknown conditions, the carrot can be off by one when printing source code of errors

 ## Getting Started